 Digital twin manufacturing application 1: Get granular with predictive maintenance

 Your car’s “check engine” light should appear on your dashboard well before the engine fails to start.
-Imagine you had predictive maintenance software for every piece of equipment in your factory, with “check x” indicators for the parts most likely to shut down the production line.
+Now imagine applying a digital twin solution with predictive maintenance sensors and software for every piece of equipment in your factory, with “check x” indicators for the parts most likely to shut down the production line.
+In industries like the automotive industry, where unplanned downtime can be especially costly, this approach can be transformative.

-This digital twin could ensure that your team performs maintenance exactly where it’s needed, when it’s needed, to minimize downtime and its related expenses.
+A digital twin of your physical assets ensures that your team performs maintenance exactly where it’s needed, when it’s needed, minimizing downtime and its related expenses.

 To do this, the digital twin would need the following data:

-With this, the digital twin might set a prioritized task list to ensure maintenance work with the biggest potential impact gets prioritized.
-In addition to minimizing downtime, this digital twin could also prevent wasted work.
+With these inputs, the digital twin could leverage predictive analytics to set a prioritized task list to ensure maintenance work with the biggest potential impact gets prioritized.
+In addition to minimizing downtime, this digital twin solution could also prevent wasted work, optimizing the efficiency of your operations.

 Digital twin manufacturing application 2: Make complex decisions faster